 The human brain has around 86 billion neurons firing at a staggering density and intricacy level.
 "Mirror neurons" are one typeand are so named because they are imitative.
 Thought to assist us in the acquisition of skills and language through observation (think "monkey see, monkey do"), mirror neurons firewhenever there is action, whether it is observed or performed.
 They fire when you poach an egg, and they fire when you tie your shoes.
-The fascinating thing is that they
+The fascinating thing is that they fire in the

 when you see someone else poach an egg or tie their shoes.
 So when you see someone score a touchdown, your mirror neurons fire.
 Because mirror neurons don't differentiate between performed and observed action, it's if you

 scored that touchdown.
 These neurons still do their empathetic work outside of the context of seeing another person do something in real time and real space, which leads us to the great sports photo.

 To some fans, it's the iconic shot of Muhammad Ali brandishing a fierce look and muscled arm over a defeated Sonny Liston.
 To others, it's the sideways shot ofKerri Strug's pain-filled face forced into something a smile after she sticks the landing to her second vault, which gave the American gymnastics team the all-around gold medal.
 Whatever it is, most sports fans have seen a photo (or photos) that can fill their chests with emotion and their eyes with tears.

 Photos — when they're executed well — can impact us just like watching a game because our brain is inherently empathetic.
 Mirror neurons don't care if what you're paying attention to is a play, a film or a photo of a stranger.
 If emotion and action are conveyed, they fire — and you feel

 the feeling at hand.
 Great sports photos have these three things in common:

 - Faces.
 A great sports photo shows the face, so the viewer can see and empathize with the emotion being documented.